Autism Strengths: Are Autistic Individuals Our Reality’s Superheroes?

 What if we could reframe the narrative and recognize these sensory traits as real-world superpowers?

 When we see someone wearing noise-canceling headphones in public, what if instead of assuming they’re overwhelmed, we thought, Wow!
-They must have such a sensitive sense of hearing—I wonder what sounds they can pick up that I’m missing?
+They may have such a sensitive sense of hearing—I wonder what sounds they can pick up that I’m completely missing?
+That could be a superpower.

 Take T’Challa (Black Panther), for example.
 His senses are highly acute—he can see in near-total darkness, hear beyond ordinary human capability, and track individuals through scent alone.
-Many autistic individuals experience heightened sensitivity to sound, smell, or touch.
+Many autistic individuals experience heightened sensitivity to sound, smell, or touch--Autism strengths that can mirror T'Challa's abilities.
 What if we celebrated these experiences rather than perceiving them as limitations?
+When we recognize these as potential autism strengths, we shift from trying to "fix" differences to celebrating unique abilities.

 So, can we flip the script?
-Can we start seeing neurodivergent individuals not as people who need to “overcome” their differences, but as individuals with extraordinary gifts—our reality’s superheroes?
+Can we start seeing neurodivergent individuals not as people who need to “overcome” their differences, but as individuals who may possess extraordinary gifts—our reality’s superheroes?

 What are your thoughts?
 Do you agree or think differently about this idea?